chia-chang/product-case-studies/covid-automation-product.md

 ## 4. My Role and Approach

-I led analytics product design and delivery for this project, working across a distributed team:
+I owned analytics product design and implementation for this project, working as the technical lead between stakeholders and the data engineering team:

+**Primary Stakeholder - Lead Epidemiologist:**

+- Brought requirements from Mayor’s office, usually driven by weekly press briefings
+- I worked with them to discuss needs, prioritize features, and propose technical solutions
+- Often identified manual processes in their workflow and suggested automation opportunities (which became the core of the 80% time reduction)

-**Data Engineering Team (5 engineers):**
+**Data Engineering Team (5 engineers, coordinated by an IBM lead):**

 - Each engineer owned one data system (cases, testing, hospitalization, death, vaccination)
-- I defined integration requirements, data quality standards, and output specifications
-- Worked with them on sprint planning to make sure all streams could integrate into consistent reports

-**Primary Stakeholder - Lead Epidemiologist:**

-- Interfaced with Mayor’s office and brought operational requirements
-- I translated these into technical specs and helped prioritize features
+- I specified what data and formats I needed from each stream to build the integrated reports
-- Coordinated with them on validation and metric definitions
+- Worked with the team lead on prioritization and timelines

 **External Partners:**

 - CDC collaborators and Brown University researchers regularly requested custom datasets
-- I scoped these requests, worked with the engineering team on feasibility, and managed delivery timelines
+- I scoped these requests, assessed feasibility, and coordinated delivery with the engineering team

+**My day-to-day work included:**

+- Requirements gathering and translation: turning epidemiological needs into technical specifications
+- Solution design: proposing and implementing automation for manual workflows
+- Hands-on development: building the core reporting pipeline and analytics products
+- Cross-team coordination: making sure data from 5 different systems could integrate cleanly

 The approach combined:

 - **User research:** talking with analysts, operations staff, and leaders about their current workflows and where they lost time or trust
-- **Metric design:** agreeing on a small set of impact metrics (time saved, adoption, consistency) rather than just counting dashboards or queries
+- **Proactive problem-solving:** identifying manual bottlenecks and proposing automated solutions
 - **Iterative delivery:** treating each change as an experiment and using feedback and metrics to decide what to improve next